AllPurposeName/AllPurposeName.github.io/_posts/2015-04-12-a-bit-of-logic.md

 date:   2015-04-12 11:18:38
 tags: logic tortoise Achilles yak shaving
 categories: misc
+tldr: A common mistake I see when people argue is that they don't refute an assertion, instead they bring up another argument entirely.
 ---

 Take those hypotheticals with a grain of salt...